How and Why: Security Guide to Email Marketing

 - Secure mail protocols like POP3, IMAP, SMTP, and NNTP — to automatically detect and intercept malicious correspondence

 - Email digital signature certificate — to allow companies to digitally sign their emails with a unique signature generated from the company’s server private keys.
 This will also help recipients’ email clients automatically detect if the email was altered during transit and warn the recipient about possible dangers.

 Incorporate email authentication standards

 You can use it to preserve a company’s reputation and identity.

-Companies should use these standards to define rules used to verify emails’ authenticity under their domains.
+Companies should use these standards to define rules to verify emails’ authenticity under their domains.

-These are the most popular, industry-used standards: SPF, DKIM, DMARC.
+The most popular, industry-used standards are SPF, DKIM, and DMARC.

 Educate your users & customers

-A great way to prevent email marketing cyber attacks is to communicate with your customers about security regularly.
+A great way to prevent email marketing cyber attacks is to regularly communicate with your customers about security.